avinoz/avinoz.github.io/documentation/topics.md

 # Topics in Phase One

-This is my Checklist of things I need to know routly separated by the week in which it occurs.
+This is my Checklist of things I need to know.
+It's roughly separated by the week in which it occurs.

 ### W1: Ruby
 * **GitHub** - add, commits, push, branches, upstream/remote, forking etc.